Subserial/bevy_winit_hook/README.md

 This is a fork of [bevy_winit](https://github.com/bevyengine/bevy/tree/main/crates/bevy_winit).

-Currently compatible with bevy v0.12.1.
+The current HEAD is compatible with bevy v0.13.0.
+There are compatibility branches for: v0.12.1, v0.13.0.

 ## Example